aubrune/luos_ros2/README.md

 - [ ] ROS param for publishing rate and...?
 - [ ] (Auto?)
 Starting Luos modules data e.g. imu.orientation
 - [ ] Subscribers (write access to Luos modules)
+- [ ] Runtime update of pubs/subs when modules are connected and disconnected
 - [ ] Windows and MacOS autoconnect
 - [ ] ROS1 bridge
 - [ ] Integrate doc into https://luos-robotics.github.io/